-For first time buyers, getting their first apartment can seem a tricky business, especially in NYC.
-Prices still remain high, even in the current buyer’s market.
-To help foot the bill, many young millennials are turning to their parents to help out.
+For first-time buyers, getting their first apartment can seem a tricky business, especially in NYC.
+Prices remain high, even in the current buyer’s market.
+Many young millennials are turning to their parents to help out.
 Whether you’re looking to buy a co-op or condo, having your parents help out can dramatically help you stabilize your life.
-The numbers of people choosing this road have definitely risen in recent years.
-The good news is that it’s relatively straightforward, there are even a few different options for how it can be done.
+The number of people choosing this road has risen in recent years.
+The good news is that it’s relatively straightforward; there are even a few different options for achieving parents buying for children.

-Who’ll be responsible for what will also need to be worked out with your parents such as monthly payments.
-Keep in mind though that you’ll be restricted in your choices to only buildings that allow co-purchases.
+Who’ll be responsible for what will also need to be, worked out with your parents, such as monthly payments?
+Keep in mind, though; you’ll be restricted in your choices to only buildings that allow co-purchases.

-Any large payments in your bank account that occur within 60 days of closing needs to be sourced.
+Any large payments in your bank account that occur within 60 days of closing need to be sourced.
 A large amount is defined as anything that is 10-20% of your monthly income.
 You can do this by filling out a proof of gifted funds form.
-If you go this road it is essential that you let your buyer’s agent know.
+If you go this road, you must let your buyer’s agent know.
 Some co-ops restrict buyers who need a cash gift to secure the purchase.

 There’s no shame in having your parents lend you a hand in securing that new home.
 The important thing is that you discuss it early with them.
-Once you know what kind of financing they can provide your broker can help with finding properties and lenders.
-Also, be sure to hire a buyer’s agent that has experience in selling properties to parents for their kids.
+Once you know what kind of financing they can provide, your broker can help find properties and lenders.
+Also, be sure to hire a buyer’s agent who has experience selling properties to parents for their kids.
 They’ll not only help with finding good listings but also navigating the board approval process.